 Period of Performance (11/1/2015 - 11/1/2016)

-Post-Chlorination Upgrade (All data after 3/1/2016)
+Post-Chlorination Upgrade (All data after 3/1/2016; partial overlap with period of performance)

 2.2 PLC Data

 After reviewing data from the DMRs, additional granular information on the disinfection process when high values of TRC were measured was provided.
 Data from Port Richmond WRRF programmable logic controllers (PLC) was provided by DEP for the times of high reported TRC shown on Figure 2-1 and listed in Table 2-2.
 This data is collected at the facility in 1-minute time increments.
 Because of this discretization, the data was only requested for specific disinfection events of interest for fine-tuned assessment.